oxidecomputer/rfd-api/README.md

 | Action                 | Purpose |
 |------------------------|------------
-| copy_images_to_storage | Copies images and static files associated with an RFD to cloud storage
+| copy_images_to_storage | Copies images and static files associated with a RFD to cloud storage
 | create_pull_request    | Create a PR for the RFD if it does not have one and the RFD is in discussion
 | ensure_default_state   | Checks that RFDs on the default branch have appropriate states
 | ensure_pr_state        | Updates the state attribute for RFDs not on the default branch as needed